Vitaliy Khotsenko: Political career

 Khotsenko first worked as an assistant to a member of the Civic Chamber of the Russian Federation.
 According to local media, his rapid promotion was related to his father's connections in the Yamalo-Nenets Autonomous Okrug.
 From 2008 to 2010, Khotsenko worked as the head of the analysis and forecasting department of the Yamalo-Nenets Okrug.
-From March of 2010, he worked as the Director of the department of Science and Innovation in the Okrug, as an assistant, as the expert adviser to the Okrug's first deputy governor, and as a supervisor of Industry, Fuel, Energy, and Natural Resources.
+From March 2010, he worked as the Director of the department of Science and Innovation in the Okrug, as an assistant, as the expert adviser to the Okrug's first deputy governor, and as a supervisor of Industry, Fuel, Energy, and Natural Resources.

 On 16 December 2013, Khotsenko was appointed Minister of Energy, Industry and Communications of Stavropol Krai.
 On September 12, 2019, Khotsenko became the Director of the Department of Industrial Policy and Project Management in the Russian Ministry of Industry and Trade.

 On 8 June 2022, the People's Council of the Donetsk People's Republic approved Khotsenko's candidacy for the position of Prime Minister of the Donetsk People's Republic.
 That day, Khotsenko was appointed to the position by the Head of the Donetsk People's Republic, Denis Pushilin.

-On 21 December 2022, Khotsenko was injured by shelling along with Dmitry Rogozin in Donetsk; the attack killed two people according to DPR head Denis Pushilin, while Ukraine's border service confirmed that the Ukrainian military were behind the attack.
+On 21 December 2022, Khotsenko was injured by shelling along with Dmitry Rogozin in Donetsk; the attack killed two people according to DPR head Denis Pushilin, while Ukraine's border service confirmed that the Ukrainian military perpetrated the attack.

+On 29 March 2023, he was appointed acting Governor of Omsk Oblast.

+On April 22, 2023, Andrei Turchak, secretary of the United Russia General Council, said that Khotsenko will become the party's candidate for the Omsk Region gubernatorial election in 2023.

+On September 22, 2023, Khotsenko has officially taken office.

+Sanctions

+Khotsenko was sanctioned by the US Treasury and the United Kingdom in 2022 following the Russian invasion of Ukraine.